 Whirlpool organizes its business segments by product line: Laundry Appliances, Refrigerators and Freezers, Cooking Appliances, and Other.
 To this end, net sales generated by each of these segments are well-distributed.
 North America accounts for more than half of its sales.

 Whirlpool's largest markets are North America and Latin America.
 In North America, it sells some products to other manufacturers, distributors, and retailers for resale in North America under those manufacturers' and retailers' brand names.
 Whirlpool also boasts a significant presence in Europe and India.
-In 2012 Whirlpool opened a new $200 million manufacturing plant in Cleveland, Tennessee.
+Whirlpool recently opened a new $200 million manufacturing plant in Cleveland, Tennessee.
 The 1 million-sq.-ft. facility, which is the world's largest premium cooking plant, produces cooking products, including ranges, ovens, and cooktops.
 Previously, the company reopened a 500,000-sq.-ft. factory in Ottawa, Ohio, that it had acquired from defunct Canadian appliance maker W.C.
 Wood.
 Whirlpool also sells home appliances in China through a strategic alliance with Suning Appliance Co., Ltd.

 Sales and Marketing